-LOWER SCHOOL ACADEMIC POLICIES (K4-5th)
+LOWER SCHOOL ACADEMIC POLICIES

+Lower School policies apply to Grades K4 - 5th

 Academic Achievement Award

 Students in grades $1^{st} - 5^{th}$ who earn all A's and B's, and E or S on their report cards are eligible for the end-of-the-year Academic Achievement Award.
 Any grade of C or lower will disqualify the student.